If the Old West has a place in your heart, you need to put a visit to Melody Ranch in the Santa Clarita Valley to the top of your list.

-If you have seen classics like the Lone Ranger, Gun Smoke, Hopalong Cassidy, Annie Oakley or Rin Tin Tin, then you are likely to recognize some of the settings and scenes as those housed at Melody Ranch Studios.
+If you have seen classics like the Lone Ranger, Gun Smoke, Hopalong Cassidy, Annie Oakley, or Rin Tin Tin, then you are likely to recognize some of the settings and scenes as those housed at Melody Ranch Studios.
 In fact, over 750 western were filmed at the ranch between the opening and 1952.

-1952 is the year that Gene Autry purchased the ranch and changed the name to Melody Ranch, after his movie with the same name.
+1952, Gene Autry purchased the ranch and changed the name to Melody Ranch, after his movie with the same name.
 Gene Autry was known as The Singing Cowboy and had a film career that spanned three decades.

-A fire ravaged the Melody Ranch in the 1960’s, which destroyed the western main street set.
+A fire ravaged the Melody Ranch in the 1960s, which destroyed the western main street set.
 Autry kept the property, but it was mainly used as a retirement pasture for his favorite horse, Champion.
 When the horse died, Autry sold the remaining part of Melody Ranch to the Veluzat brothers.

-Productions filmed at Melody Ranch include Deadwood, Tall Tails, Last Man Standing and the Magnificent Seven.
+Productions filmed at Melody Ranch include Deadwood, Tall Tails, Last Man Standing, and The Magnificent Seven.

 In addition to being a working movie set, Melody Ranch has a museum.
 The museum opened in 2001 and is chock full of one-of-a-kind movie memorabilia spanning 90 years of filmmaking.
-You can see props from shows such as M*A*S*H, Rambo, Bonanza, Dirty Harry and Deadwood, just to name a few.
+You can see props from shows such as M*A*S*H, Rambo, Bonanza, Dirty Harry, and Deadwood, to name a few.

 Visitors to Melody Ranch can take a tour and also visit the museum.
-Spread over the 22-acre movie lot, the museum lets you experience movie settings like the old west, military camps and gangster settings from the 1930’s.
+Spread over the 22-acre movie lot, the museum lets you experience movie settings like the old west, military camps, and gangster settings from the 1930s.

 What to Take: Wear comfortable walking shoes.
 In the warmer summer months, bring a sun hat, sunscreen, and water.
 It can get warm in the Santa Clarita area.

 In the Area: Melody Ranch is located near Magic Mountain and can help round out a nice weekend getaway for the family.
-Lodging is available in Santa Clarita and Valencia and there are plenty of family-friendly dining options in those two cities.
+Lodging is available in Santa Clarita and Valencia, and there are plenty of family-friendly dining options in those two cities.